pinkpong111/network-architecture-theory/README.md

 | Tree (hierarchical) | Layered isolation, controlled escalation | Low |
 | Clustered | Stable within clusters, vulnerable at boundaries | Medium |

 > Hierarchical (tree) topology aligns most closely with fractal governance structure and minimizes vector storm propagation risk.
+In a tree, each layer acts as a containment boundary — a storm at one lower node cannot spread laterally to sibling nodes because processing isolation prevents horizontal propagation, and upward escalation allows the parent layer to absorb the conflict before it reaches other branches.

 ### 1.4 Lateral Communication: Processing Isolation and Upper-Layer Mediation